-Apple's internal training docs for iPhone 4 signal problems leakedAlex Wagner - Deputy Managing Editor, News Desk
+Apple's internal training docs for iPhone 4 signal problems leakedAlex Wagner - Editorial Director of News and Content

 There has been a lot of noise on the Internet lately about the iPhone 4 and its reception issues.
 Apple's stance on the issue is that any phone will lose reception if you cover the antenna with your hand.
 What would happen, though, if an AppleCare representative was confronted with an iPhone 4 with a reception issue?
 Boy Genius Report has the answer to this question, as they have received some leaked training procedures for dealing with iPhone 4 reception complaints: